nconghau/MiniDBGo/README.md

 ## Overview

 MiniDBGo is a lightweight, educational database engine written in Go.
-This project is designed as a learning resource to understand core database internals such as CRUD operations, durability through Write-Ahead Logs (WAL), and the storage architecture of a Log-Structured Merge-Tree (LSM-Tree).
+This project is designed as a study resource to understand core database internals such as CRUD operations, durability through Write-Ahead Logs (WAL), and the storage architecture of a Log-Structured Merge-Tree (LSM-Tree).

 ## 🔥 Features